-- High risk of febrile neutropenia (≥ 20%) based on chemotherapy regimen - Intermediate risk of febrile neutropenia (≥ 10% but < 20%) based on chemotherapy regimen, and ANY of the following additional risk factors based on literature and consensus supported guidelines, including: - Age > 65 years - Poor performance status (ECOG 3 or 4) - Preexisting neutropenia, for example resulting from bone marrow damage or tumor infiltration (ANC < 1500 mm3) - Renal dysfunction with creatinine clearance < 50 ml/min - Poor nutritional status (typically defined as a serum albumin ≤ 3.5 g/dL or BMI < 20) - Active HIV infection
+- High risk of febrile neutropenia (≥ 20%) based on chemotherapy regimen - Intermediate risk of febrile neutropenia (≥ 10% but < 20%) based on chemotherapy regimen, and ANY of the following additional risk factors\ based on literature and consensus supported guidelines, including: - Age > 65 years - Poor performance status (ECOG 3 or 4) - Preexisting neutropenia, for example resulting from bone marrow damage or tumor infiltration (ANC < 1500 mm) - Renal dysfunction with creatinine clearance < 50 ml/min - Liver dysfunction (total bilirubin > 2.0) - Poor nutritional status (typically defined as a serum albumin $\leq$ 3.5 g/dL or BMI < 20) - Chronic open skin wounds - o Untreated or treatment resistant HIV infection with low CD4 counts retrospective studies will also be considered and evaluated according to the scientific and methodological rigor of the work.

-Other risk factors and risk factor definition may depend on individual guidance from other sources, such as health plan clinical criteria.
+\Other risk factors and risk factor definition may depend on individual guidance from other sources, such as health plan clinical criteria.

-The regimen-specific risk category will be based on published information in the medical literature with the highest weight given to rigorously conducted, prospective clinical trials that include patients enrolled in the U.S. Data from retrospective studies will also be considered and evaluated according to the scientific and methodological rigor of the work.
+The regimen-specific risk category will be based on published information in the medical literature with the highest weight given to rigorously conducted, prospective clinical trials that include patients enrolled in the U.S. Data from

 Commonly used outpatient regimens are shown in Table 1.
 Febrile Neutropenia (FN) Risk.
-Regimens considered high risk or intermediate risk for febrile neutropenia are summarized in Appendix A. Guideline
+Regimens considered high risk or intermediate risk for febrile neutropenia are summarized in Appendix A. Guideline Notes.

-Notes.
 Other selected regimens are risk-classified consistent with the NCCN as specified in the NCCN Guidelines for Hematopoietic Growth Factors.